-The Museum of Drugs is an internationally renowned leading authority on the history of substance use.
-With a growing collection of artifacts, which describe the historical context of human relations with psychoactive substance, the Museum acts a a resource to academics, researchers, writers, students, the television and film industry and the general public.
-In addition, we have supported the promotion of a range of media and resources, delivered training on current drugs policy within the context of the historical narrative, and provided presentations and lectures on the subject of substance use history and legislation.
+The Museum of Drugs is a Registered Charity (1181946) in the UK and an internationally renowned authority on the history of substance use.
+With a growing collection of artifacts, which describe the historical context of human relations with psychoactive substance, the Museum acts as a resource to academics, researchers, writers, students, the television and film industry, and the general public.
+In addition, the Museum has supported the promotion of a range of film and book projects, delivered training on current drugs policy within the context of a historical narrative, and provided presentations and lectures on the subject of substance use history and legislation.

 Drug use is a complex and multi faceted aspect of the human experience and one that continues to devide opinion.
 The Museum of Drugs acts as a resource to encourage debate and support greater understanding of this contentious issue.
 The Museum of Drugs neither advocates or condemns the use of drugs, rather we accept that it is part of our evolution.
 Where drug use is problematic we would encourage harm reduction approaches and advise individuals to get the support that they need.

 The Museum of Drugs, Company Number 09248082, was established in 2008 by the following founding members, in order to explore the hidden history of human relationships with psychoactive substances: